BlueQuartzSoftware/IMFViewer/README.md

-# CSDF Importer #
+# IMF Viewer #

-This is the IMFViewer project.
-The object of this project is to be able to archive SEM style data into a CSDF file.
+This is the IMF Viewer project.
+The object of this project is to be able to multiscale visualize OSD data.